ngxs/store/docs/concepts/state/life-cycle.md

 ## `ngxsAfterBootstrap`

-If a state implements the `NgxsAfterBootstrap` interface, its `ngxsAfterBootstrap` method will be invoked after the root view and all its children have been rendered, because Angular invokes functions, retrieved from the injector by `APP_BOOTSTRAP_LISTENER` token, only after creating and attaching `ComponentRef` of the root component to the tree of views.
+If a state implements the `NgxsAfterBootstrap` interface, its `ngxsAfterBootstrap` method will be bound to the `APP_BOOTSTRAP_LISTENER`, which is resolved after the app has been bootstrapped.

 ```ts
 export interface ZooStateModel {